ieriii/spacy-annotator/README.md

             col_text = 'full_text',     # Column in pandas dataframe containing text to be labelled
-            labels = ['GPE', 'PERSON'], # List of labels sample_size=1,              # Size of the sample to be labelled delimiter='~',              # Delimted to separate entities in GUI model = None,               # spaCy model for noisy pre-labelling regex_flags=re.IGNORECASE   # one (or more) regex flags to be applied when searching for entities in text )
+            labels = ['GPE', 'PERSON'], # List of labels sample_size=1,              # Size of the sample to be labelled delimiter='~',              # Delimiter to separate entities in GUI model = None,               # spaCy model for noisy pre-labelling regex_flags=re.IGNORECASE   # One (or more) regex flags to be applied when searching for entities in text )

 # Example output